Dre Campbell Farm

 How to Get Rid of Ground Moles Naturally

-Utilize your preferred choice or a combination of these natural methods to get rid of moles in your garden and yard.
+Use your preferred method or a mix of these natural ways to remove moles from your garden and yard.
 These are home remedies, natural mole repellents, and traps.

 1. Eliminate Grubs

 Moles like to eat grubs and earthworms.
-Therefore, eliminating grubs can deter moles from your garden, yard, and golf courses.
+Therefore, eliminating grubs can deter moles from your garden, yard, and golf course.

 Beneficial nematodes and even soapy water are ways to eliminate grubs.
 Additionally, these other natural remedies can get rid of grubs.